A win-win scenario

 Foreign exchange reserves at an all-time high and the Indian rupee has been resilient

-Against this backdrop, the INR has been remarkably stable this year, as illustrated in Figure 1, which shows a number of currency, both developing market (the INR, the Brazilian Real and the Indonesian Rupiah) and developed market (the Euro and sterling) all against the US dollar (all rebased to 10 over one-year).
+Against this backdrop, the Indian Rupee (INR) has been remarkably stable this year, as illustrated in Figure 1, which shows a number of currency, both developing market (the INR, the Brazilian Real and the Indonesian Rupiah) and developed market (the Euro and sterling) all against the US dollar (all rebased to 10 over one-year).
 Inspection of Figure 1 shows that the INR has exhibited the least volatility out of all of the currencies provided.

 Reducing dependency on exports and boosting competitiveness

 India is a net importer, but in the aftermath of the crisis, its imports are down around 20%, yet its exports are up around 5%, markedly improving its balance of payments deficit.
 The Modi government has been working to reduce India’s dependency on imports, particularly where the country has a large market (for example, consumer electronics is approximately a US$40bn market).
 (Note: the balance of payments for a country is the difference between all of the money flowing into and out of that country in a particular period of time.)